Darkempire78/Twitter-Ad-Blocker/README.md

 # Twitter Ad Blocker

-Remove promoted content from Twitter
+A Chrome/Firefox extension which removes promoted tweets from Twitter

 ## Installation